 What you will study

-Our BSc (Hons) Business Management and French will introduce you to core business principles and practice and give you the opportunity to continuously improve and practice your language skills in a variety of settings.
-If you don’t have an A level or equivalent in French, you’ll have the opportunity to take French ab initio, as long as you can demonstrate language learning aptitude.
+Our BSc (Hons) Business Management and French will introduce you to core business principles and practice and give you the opportunity to continuously improve and practise your language skills in a variety of settings.
+If you don’t have an A-level or equivalent in French, you’ll have the opportunity to take French ab initio, as long as you can demonstrate language learning aptitude.

 The course includes a Professional Training placement abroad which will give you real insight into business practice in the relevant country, plus the opportunity to use and develop your language skills in a professional setting.